2011 Indian anti-corruption movement: December protests

 On 11 December, Hazare sat on a day-long fast at the Jantar Mantar.
 This protest was against proposals of the Parliamentary Standing Committee on the anti-graft measure.
 It was the first at which politicians shared the stage with Hazare, with leaders of the BJP, Communist Party of India (Marxist), Communist Party of India, Janata Dal, Akali Dal, Telugu Desam Party and Biju Janata Dal participating in the public debate on the Lokpal bill.
 The expected introduction of the Lokpal bill in the Lok Sabha did not occur.
 The Food Security Bill was first introduced and the subsequent process of the Lokpal Bill was hindered by procedural and party political issues.
 The proposed Lokpal Bill was rejected by the government, which put forward a revised proposal, along with a constitutional bill, in an attempt to resolve the problems that were raised during the session about reservation for minorities and under-represented groups.

 Hazare announced on 22 December a hunger strike would take place between 27 and 29 December, followed by a Jail Bharo Andolan to pressurise the government.
 He began his fast on 27 December at the Bandra Kurla Complex in Mumbai rather than in Delhi because of the cold climate in the latter city.
 Turnout was well below expectations, in part because of the cold weather.
 IAC members asked him to end this latest fast because of his poor health, having suffered from cold and mild fever for few days previously, but he refused.
 On the second day of the fast, Hazare repeated his threat to campaign against Congress in the five poll-bound states for not bringing a strong Lokpal.
 He ended his fast because of his deteriorating health and the low turn-out across the country.
 He said the movement had not stopped but was merely postponed.
 He also announced the cancellation of the "Jail Bharo" movement due to his bad health.

 Parliament debate

 The Lok Sabha debated the Lokpal Bill on 27 December 2011.
 The debate resulted in the bill being passed by the Rajya Sabha (upper house) but the new, nine-member Lokpal panel was not given constitutional status because the government failed to get the necessary two-thirds majority of MPs present.
-The Lokpal Bill was sent for review to the Indian President Pratibha Patil on 28 December 2011; a standard procedure for any legislation that has financial implications.
+The Lokpal Bill was sent for review to the then President of India Pratibha Patil on 28 December 2011; a standard procedure for any legislation that has financial implications.
 Patil gave her assent for the Bill to be tabled in the Rajya Sabha.